supple-kit/supple-css/objects/layout/README.md

 - Configurable with custom properties.
 - Fluid layout.
-- Intelligent cell wrapping.
+- Intelligent item wrapping.
-- Evenly fill cell spacing.
+- Evenly fill item spacing.
 - Equal height columns.
-- Horizontal/vertical centering of cells.
+- Horizontal/vertical centering of items.
-- Cell width is controlled independently of layout gap.
+- Item width is controlled independently of layout gap.
 - Infinite nesting.

 ## Use

 A simple layout is easy to create.
-A layout container can have any number of child cells.
+A layout container can have any number of child items.
 When used with `.o-layout--fill` space is evenly distributed without need for `--colspan` or sizing utilities.

 ```html
 <div class="o-layout  o-layout--fill  o-layout--gap-base">